ikranhaji/Drivencare/README.md

 ## Getting Started
 Clone this repository to your local machine
 - git clone https://github.com/ikranhaji/Drivencare.git

+Navigate to the project directory
 - cd drivencare

+Run this Docker Compose Command to set up and run the project
 - docker compose up

 Application should now be running and can be accessed on your web browser at http://localhost:3000/